sv222/cloud-engineer-interview-questions/README.md

 **Data encryption in transit** means that your data is encrypted when it is transmitted over the network.
 AWS uses a variety of protocols, such as HTTPS and TLS, to encrypt your data in transit.

 You can also use your own encryption keys to encrypt your data at rest and in transit.
-This is known as customer managed encryption (CME).
-CME gives you complete control over the encryption of your data.
+This is known as using customer managed keys (CMKs) in AWS KMS.
+CMKs give you control over key policies, aliases, and usage, subject to IAM permissions and KMS safeguards.

 ### Explain the significance of Amazon Route 53.